roshanpaturkar/brain-gym/dsa/go/3-two_pointers/6-advanced/1-minimum_window_substring/README.md

 ## Constraints
 - <code>1 <= len(check), len(original) <= 10^5</code>
 - <code>original</code> and <code>check</code> both contain only uppercase and lowercase characters in English.
 The characters are case sensitive.

+## Time Complexity
+The time complexity of this algorithm is O(n), where n is the length of the original string.
+This is because we are using a sliding window approach, and each character is processed at most twice (once when expanding the window and once when contracting it).

+## Space Complexity
+The space complexity is O(m), where m is the number of unique characters in the check string.
+This is because we are using a hash map to store the frequency of characters in the check string and another hash map to store the frequency of characters in the current window of the original string.